joakimsk/docs/docs/install.rst

 Plugins are optional and easy to install.
 Plugins with available deb packages are:

  * **polaric-db-plugin**.
 It uses a `PostgreSQL <https://www.postgresql.org>`_ database for storage and search.
 It can store APRS     traffic to generate historical trails, it can store user-data, etc. It comes with a scripts to help installing and configuring the database, but it may need some additional configuration.
  * **polaric-ais-plugin**.
 It implements integration of AIS datastream (over TCP).
 It depends on polaric-aprsd.

+I hope to be able to write documentation for the plugins soon.
+The database-plugin can be complex to setup and requires some database-knowledge.
+Feel free to contact me for assistance.
+I recommend to install the basic aprsd first and be sure that it is working before you add plugins..

-If you want to write your own plugin, feel free to contact me for more information.
+If you want to write your own plugin, feel free to do so, and feel free to contact me for more information.

 Making it a public service
 --------------------------